 - Wǒ gǎnxiè ní de bāngzhù!

-Download examples of effective praise in Chinese and English
+Download examples of effective praising words for kids in Chinese and English

-What other phrases do you use to praise your children in Chinese and English?
+What other words do you use to praise your kids in Chinese and English?

 What was your personal experience with praise in your childhood?
-Have you noticed how your children responds to different types of praise?
+Have you noticed how your children respond to different types of praise?
 What has been most effective?